-After harvest, you can continue to water and feed the plants.
-After several frosts, you can cut back the artichoke plant and mulch heavily.
+After harvest, continue to water and feed the plants.
+After several frosts, cut back the artichoke plant and mulch heavily.

 How Do I Know When to Pick Artichokes?

-You’ve probably asked yourself, how do I know when to pick artichokes even when the timing seems right.
-If you are concerned about how to tell when an artichoke is ripe, you will need to watch plants extremely carefully.
-Once flower buds begin to form, it is vital to provide the right conditions for the plant so that it does not become stressed.
+Have you asked yourself, how do I know when to pick artichokes, even when the timing seems right?
+If you’re concerned about how to tell when an artichoke is ripe, watch plants very carefully.
+Once flower buds begin to form, it’s vital to provide the right conditions for the plant so that it doesn’t become stressed.